dmitridrozdov/python-django-selenium/README.md

 Added 3 tests:
 1. Passed and forwarded log
-2. Passed without log (verified all links on the web site)
+2. Verified all links on the web site
 3. Failed test with the log

 ## UI